 Global Finance & Business Analyst at J.P.
 Morgan – global financial services provider

 Audit Associate at EY - a multinational professional services firm

 Executive at PwC - a multinational professional services network

 Our accounting graduates enjoy successful careers in their fields.

 Additional to the skills development offered by Essex Business School, BSc Accounting with Economics students can also take advantage of the University of Essex Careers Service which focuses in particular on supporting the development of undergraduate employability, including: careers fairs, career mentoring, skills development, careers advice and guidance, placement year support, job opportunities, start-up support and more.

 "I chose Accounting with Economics because I think these subjects will be important to the future growth and success of my country - Malaysia.
 The teachers are great at explaining accounting concepts and take their time when demonstrating calculations.
 I enjoy learning in the trading floor and gaining practical Bloomberg experience.
 The careers support and help with my CV have been invaluable; I gained a placement as a Finance Assistant with not-for-profit organisation Love Support Unite (LSU Ltd)."

-Nur Aqilah Binti Hanisab, BSc Accounting with Economics (to be awarded 2017)
+Nur Aqilah Binti Hanisab, BSc Accounting with Economics, 2017

 GCSE: Mathematics C/4